neoforged/.github/primers/26.2/index.md

     - `StructureProcessor#evaluatesEntirePieceState` - Whether the structure can process outside of the current chunk.
 - `net.minecraft.world.level.storage.loot.LootPool#addAll` - Adds all pool entries.
 - `net.minecraft.world.phys.Vec2#rotate` - Rotates the vector the given angle in radians.
+- `net.minecraft.world.phys.shapes`
+    - `CollisionContext#positionContext` - Creates a context with a given Y position.
+    - `PositionCollisionContext` - A collision context for a given Y position.
 - `net.minecraft.world.scores`
     - `PlayerTeam$OptionFlags` - An annotation that marks whether a given byte defines the usage flags of the team options.
     - `TeamColor` - The color representing a player team.